opensearch-project/documentation-website/_opensearch/supported-field-types/geo-shape.md

 Parameter | Description
 :--- | :---
 `coerce` | A Boolean value that specifies whether to automatically close unclosed linear rings.
-Default is false.
+Default is `false`.
 `ignore_malformed` | A Boolean value that specifies to ignore malformed GeoJSON or WKT geoshapes and not to throw an exception.
-Default is false (throw an exception when geoshapes are malformed).
+Default is `false` (throw an exception when geoshapes are malformed).
 `ignore_z_values` | Specific to points with three coordinates.
-If `ignore_z_values` is true, the third coordinate is not indexed but is still stored in the _source field.
-If `ignore_z_values` is false, an exception is thrown.
-Default is true.
+If `ignore_z_values` is `true`, the third coordinate is not indexed but is still stored in the _source field.
+If `ignore_z_values` is `false`, an exception is thrown.
+Default is `true`.
 `orientation` | Specifies the traversal order of the vertices in the geoshape's list of coordinates. `orientation` takes the following values: <br> 1.
 RIGHT: counterclockwise.
 Specify RIGHT orientation by using one of the following strings (uppercase or lowercase): `right`, `counterclockwise`, `ccw`. <br> 2.
 LEFT: clockwise.
 Specify LEFT orientation by using one of the following strings (uppercase or lowercase): `left`, `clockwise`, `cw`.
-This value can be overridden by individual documents.
-Default is `RIGHT`.
+This value can be overridden by individual documents.<br> Default is `RIGHT`.